Narden91/GA_Project_Template/README.md

-# Genetic Algorithm Project
+# Genetic Algorithm Optimization Framework

 This project implements a flexible and modular genetic algorithm framework for solving complex optimization problems.
-It features real-time visualization, configurable parameters, and multiple optimization functions.
+It features multiple encoding schemes, real-time visualization, and configurable parameters through YAML configuration.

 ## Overview

-The project provides a comprehensive genetic algorithm implementation with customizable operators, real-time fitness visualization, and a selection of challenging optimization functions including Ackley, Rosenbrock, and Schwefel functions.
+The framework provides a comprehensive genetic algorithm implementation with support for multiple encoding strategies (float, binary, and Gray binary), customizable operators, and real-time fitness visualization.
+It includes several challenging optimization functions like Ackley, Rosenbrock, and Schwefel functions.
 All parameters are easily configurable through a YAML file, making it simple to experiment with different settings and problems.

 ## Project Structure